 Bring the glass to room temperature.
 You can also wet the glass with cold water before putting it into the freezer, as this can help it frost faster.
 The water droplets on the outer surface help create the frosted look because they will condense and eventually turn to ice crystals.

-3. Put the glass in the freezer and leave it there for about 30-60minutes.
+Put the glass in the freezer and leave it there for about 30-60minutes.
 You can adjust the time depending on your freezer’s temperature.

-2. Add some cold water into the glass, making sure that it covers the inner surface.
+Add some cold water into the glass, making sure that it covers the inner surface.

-3. Place the glass in the freezer and leave it there for about 5-8 minutes.
+Place the glass in the freezer and leave it there for about 5-8 minutes.

 Wet Paper Towels

-4. Slightly wipe the inner surface with a lint-free towel and pour in the beer.
+Slightly wipe the inner surface with a lint-free towel and pour in the beer.

 Portable Glass Froster

 This cool innovation lets you frost your glass in a matter of seconds by spraying liquid carbon dioxide directly into the glass.
-As opposed to the freezer method, this one is pretty convenient in terms of speed, however, it is very expensive and so, it is more suitable to be used in bars.
+As opposed to the freezer method, this one is pretty convenient in terms of speed.
+However, since this method is quite costly, it is more suitable to be used in bars.

-When you open and close the freezer door, warm air can get inside that can help in building a nice layer of ice crystals, resulting to a nice frosted look.
+When you open and close the freezer door often, warm air can get inside to build a nice layer of ice crystals, resulting in a nice frosted look.

-- Use thick and sturdy glass such as beer mugs and pilsners so they won’t break or crack.
+Use thick and sturdy glass such as beer mugs and pilsners so they won’t break or crack.

-Check out our monthly free samples or sign up to our free VIP club to avail of our exclusive rebate program.
-No credit cards required.
-No need to purchase anything.
+Check out our monthly free samples or sign up for our free VIP club to avail of our exclusive rebate program.
+No credit card is required—no need to purchase anything.
 We just want to say thank you.